nattyhugs/blog/journey-so-far.md

 - **Self-Maintenance:** One of the most critical unlocks is the agent’s ability to self-improve.
 In multiple domains, it audits its own performance; it updates its long-term memory and auto pushes its own configuration updates to Github.

 ## The Path Forward
 Frontiers are inherently unknown.
 That reality can be nerve-wracking, but we have to lean into the excitement of the possibility.
 We are all essentially explorers now, forced to become pioneers in a landscape where the destination is not yet clear.
-While the unknowns are many, the core truth is that this technology represents a massive, unprecedented boost to human agency.
+While there are many unknowns, this technology represents a massive, unprecedented boost to human agency.
 Those who choose to learn these frameworks aren't just using a tool: they are expanding the boundaries of what they can achieve.

 ---
 *Energy = Intelligence*